Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Introduction

 On the other hand, some aspects of the climate are improved with convection, and the need for convection parameterization, to some extent, remains true even at the kilometer scale \citep[e.g.][]{freitas-2020, arnold-2020}.
-Specifically, this can help mitigate model biases and improve the representation of convective systems and precipitation characteristics, particularly the excessive intensity of heavy precipitation events \citep{ becker-2021}.
+Specifically, convective parameterizations can help mitigate certain model biases and improve the representation of convective systems and precipitation characteristics, particularly the excessive intensity of heavy precipitation events \citep{ becker-2021, takasuka-2026}.
 Large eddy simulations over limited-area domains indicate that intermediate regimes, such as congestus clouds, still need to be parameterized \citep{champouillon-2023}.
 This is particularly true given that the model’s effective resolution -- the smallest scale the model effectively resolves -- is 4 to 10 times larger than the nominal grid spacing, with largest differences for semi-implicit semi-Lagrangian models \citep{Abdalla-2013,ricard-2013}.
-Consequently, even at 1-2 km grid spacing, a significant portion of the convective energy spectrum remains parameterized, with roughly half of the cumulative convective energy still lies below the resolved scales at resolution lower than 1.5 km \citep{schneider-2024}.
+Consequently, even at 1-2 km grid spacing, a significant portion of the convective energy spectrum remains parameterized, with roughly half of the cumulative convective energy still below the resolved scales at resolutions lower than 1.5 km \citep{schneider-2024}.

 In this context, we have developed the global, efficient and multi-resolution atmospheric model ARP-GEM, a highly optimized version of ARPEGE/IFS and presented a suite of simulations up to 6 km resolution \citep[][hereafter GS25]{geoffroy-2025}.
 The present paper documents version 2 of the ARP-GEM model, along with a set of kilometer-scale simulations.
 This version is also used within the context of the third phase of the DYAMOND intercomparison project \citep{takasuka-2024b}, at resolutions of 2.6 km and 1.3 km.
-Multi-year global atmospheric simulations at 2.6 km resolution with and without parameterized convection are presented and associated calibration is discussed with a particular focus on deep convection for which intensity must be decreased as resolution increases.
+We present multi-year global atmospheric simulations at 2.6 km resolution, with and without parameterized convection, and discuss their calibration.
+Special attention is given to deep convection, which requires reduced intensity at higher resolutions

 Section 2 presents ARP-GEM version 2 and kilometer-scale configurations, Section 3 describes the model’s computational efficiency at resolutions up to 1.3 km, Section 4 details the simulation setups and addresses resolution-dependent tuning, while Section 5 discusses the sensitivity to the convection scheme at 2.6 km resolution and compares the results with coarser resolutions.